Skip to content

 Metric Type Description

-action.duration number(ns) The load time of the action.
+action.duration number(ns) The loading time of the action.

-action.action_long_task_count number Count of all long tasks collected for this action.
+action.action_long_task_count number The count of all long tasks collected for this action.

-action.action_resource_count number Count of all resources collected for this action.
+action.action_resource_count number The count of all resources collected for this action.

-action.action_error_count number Count of all errors collected for this action.
+action.action_error_count number The count of all errors collected for this action.

-The RUM SDK calculates the action load time by listening for page activity after each click.
-When the page is no longer active, the action is considered complete.
+The RUM SDK calculates the action loading time by listening for page activity after each click.
+The action is considered complete when there is no more activity on the page.

 Action Attributes